 Can you lose belly fat on a rowing machine?

 "Any kind of cardio workout is going to shed weight, but it’s important to remember that 85% of weight and fat loss comes from your diet.
-So if you really want to lose weight, keep rowing, but also make those mindful changes to your diet," Kaska tells Lively.
-If you love rowing, you may find you're able to do it for longer (especially if you’re listening to music or a podcast), and the longer you perform cardio, the more calories you'll burn.
+So if you really want to lose weight, keep rowing, but also make those mindful changes to your diet," Juliet Kaska, Certified Personal Trainer and Vionic Innovation Lab member, tells Lively.

 What is a good rowing workout?

 "The better your technique, the more efficient and effective the workout will be.
 Your body will get stronger, faster, and you'll have far less risk of injury," says Kaska.
 "I always recommend working with a trainer, either in person or virtually, for one or two sessions to properly teach you good form and alignment."

 How long should you work out on a rowing machine?

 "If you're just starting out, 12-20 minutes is a great starting point to build your strength and endurance," says Kaska.
 "Better to keep great technique for shorter periods of time than push past the point of being correct and efficient.
 If you're already working out, 20 or more minutes is great."

 Is it okay to row every day?

 "If you're just starting a workout routine, I'd recommend rowing every other day for one to two weeks to build up your strength and technique.
-If you're already working out, I'd still recommend rowing every other day and cross training with your normal cardio routine."
+If you're already working out, I'd still recommend rowing every other day and cross-training with your normal cardio routine."